 Hi there.
 I’m Harvey Stanbrough.

-This website is specifically for readers.
-If you enjoy great period westerns, science fiction, action-adventure, crime, mystery, or detective-PI stories and novels, you’re in the right place.
+This website is specifically for my readers.
+If you enjoy great thrillers or period westerns or science fiction or action-adventure or crime or mystery or or detective-PI stories and novels (whew!), you’re in the right place.

 I’ve also compiled around 30 short story collections and several lauded, major-prize-nominated poetry collections and several nonfiction books on the craft of writing.
 That is in addition to hundreds of articles, essays and blog posts.